-- A default logging configuration. - A function for loading logging configuration for regular python code. - A function for loading logging configuration for flask-based microservices. - Lower level functions for: - Loading logging configuration from any of: config file, environment variable, or default. - Replacing the handlers of an existing Logger object. - Function to add a file handler to a logger.
+- A default logging configuration. - A function for loading logging configuration for regular python code. - A function for loading logging configuration for flask-based microservices. - An inheritable class to add a logger property. - Lower level functions for: - Loading logging configuration from any of: config file, environment variable, or default. - Replacing the handlers of an existing Logger object. - Function to add a file handler to a logger.